Causes of the First Intifada: Discontent over taxation

 Another economic factor that has been cited as playing a major role in sparking the Intifada was Palestinian discontent over Israeli taxation.
 According to the Jerusalem Media & Communication Centre, among Palestinians, Israeli taxation had become "a focus of resentment," with "a widely held conviction that the Israeli authorities had been profiting increasingly from the system of taxation."

-According to Mouin Rabbani of the Institute for Palestine Studies and Lisa Hajjar of the University of California, Santa Barbara, "Israel contributed $240 million in aid and investment to the Occupied Territories in 1987 but took back $393 million in taxes.
+According to Rabbani and Hajjar, "Israel contributed $240 million in aid and investment to the Occupied Territories in 1987 but took back $393 million in taxes.
 In the 20 years of Israeli rule from 1967-1987, residents paid Israel a net “occupation tax” of $800 million, 2.5 times as much as the entire Israeli government investment in the territories over that period."
 In Meron Benvenisti's 1986 report, he claimed that it was "apparent that the occupation is not only self supporting but in fact may be profit making" for the Israeli government, citing the facts that Palestinians paid more in taxes to the Israeli government than the Israeli government invested in Palestine and that most Palestinians had little choice but to buy Israeli consumer goods.